Libby area map

 Income & Affordability

-The median household income in Libby is $39K, placing the town at the 10th percentile among Montana communities.
-That $39K figure reflects Libby's transition from timber and mining to a service-based economy — Education & Healthcare leads at 26.5%, followed by Retail (13.6%) and Construction (13.4%).
-The affordability ratio — median home value divided by median household income — is 8.5.
-The commonly cited national benchmark is 3.0 to 5.0.
-A ratio of 8.5 puts Libby above the comfortable range — higher than Choteau's 5.3 — reflecting the tension between recreation-driven home demand and modest local wages.
+The median household income in Libby is $39K, placing it at the 10th percentile among Montana towns.
+The affordability ratio — median home value divided by median household income — is 8.9.
+For context, the commonly cited national benchmark is around 3.0 to 5.0.

 For comparison, Kalispell (90 miles southeast) and Whitefish are pricier — resort-town dynamics have pushed home values well above local earning power.
 Troy, 20 miles west along US-2, offers similar affordability in the same Kootenai River corridor.
 Libby's 8.5 ratio means housing is stretched relative to local wages, but Montana's lack of a state sales tax provides meaningful relief on everyday expenses like groceries, clothing, and household goods.
 The Kootenai River, Cabinet Mountains, and Lake Koocanusa add recreation value that pure agricultural towns can't match — without the resort-town price tag.